tymyrddin/purple/source/docs/foundations/montessori/rotation.md

 observation: learning the daily work, asking questions, noticing the quick wins that are invisible from outside.
 A standard rotation of six to eight weeks allows partial ownership, with real responsibilities carried under a mentor's eye and some contribution to live projects.
-An extended rotation of three to six months is a full role swap, with complete accountability for deliverables and the kind of operational experience that only accumulates over time.
+An extended rotation of three to six months is a full role swap, with complete accountability for deliverables and operational experience that only accumulates over time.

 ## Who rotates, and when

 Rotation works best with willing participants.
 Forced rotations breed resentment, and resentment is not a learning state.
-A baseline of competence in one's own role helps too; cross-training often lands better once the primary role is no longer a struggle.
+A baseline of competence in one's own role helps too; [cross-training often lands better](culture.md) once the primary role is no longer a struggle.
 The rotation also wants to fit the person's own growth goals rather than sit at odds with them, and to fall in a period when operations can absorb a temporary reassignment, which rules out critical project phases and short-staffed stretches.
 None of it holds together without both the sending and receiving managers genuinely behind it.

 ## Red team into blue team

-A red team member moving into blue work is there to understand detection from the defender's side: what the monitoring actually catches, how response procedures run, where operational constraints bite, and where the blind spots sit.
+A [red team member moving into blue work](defensive-skills.md) is there to understand detection from the defender's side: what the monitoring actually catches, how response procedures run, where operational constraints bite, and where the blind spots sit.
 The work is the ordinary blue work, which is the point: monitoring alerts, investigating suspicious activity, taking part in incident response, working with SIEM and EDR tooling, and helping tune detection rules.
-What comes back is red team operations that test realistic gaps rather than theoretical ones, debriefs framed around detection, and a working relationship with the blue team that survives the next engagement.
+What comes back is red team operations that test realistic gaps rather than theoretical ones, debriefs framed around detection, and a working relationship with the blue team that [survives the next engagement](../../purple/running-the-loop.md).

 ## Blue team into red team